 While you are enjoying your summer sun, you will begin your AP chemistry journey.
 This first assignment will give you a foundation which will be built upon as we study AP chemistry.
-You will be getting a code for the Flinn AP review site soon.
 In addition to completing the Flinn review, please complete the assignment below:

-- STUDY the "First Day Test" Material - Put all your lab reports together (From previous year) - Please visit the College Board AP Chemistry site:
+- STUDY the "First Day Test" Material - Put all your labs together (From previous year) - Please visit the College Board AP Chemistry site: